kwkts/tinyCTRPF/README.md

 # tinyCTRPF
-The very small valid 3gx using CTRPF
+The small valid 3gx using CTRPF